syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Selection.md

 SfChart supports selection that allows you to select a segment in a series or series itself by using [`ChartSelectionBehavior`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#).

-### Adding Selection Behavior to SfChart
+### Enable Selection

-You can create an instance [`ChartSelectionBehavior`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#) and add it to the Behaviors collection.
+To enable selection, create an instance of [`ChartSelectionBehavior`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#) and add it to the `Behaviors` collection.

 {% tabs %}